jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 Here we have a case of a crackhead who took the drive that he had as an addict and applied it to building a million-dollar business.

-[The Lindell story is noteworthy](https://www1.cbn.com/cbnnews/2019/april/lsquo-i-was-an-addict-rsquo-inside-my-pillow-inventor-mike-lindell-rsquo-s-amazing-transformation){: target="_blank"} for another reason as well.
+[The Lindell story is noteworthy](https://www1.cbn.com/cbnnews/2019/april/lsquo-i-was-an-addict-rsquo-inside-my-pillow-inventor-mike-lindell-rsquo-s-amazing-transformation){: target="_blank" rel="noopener"} for another reason as well.
 Lindell desperately wanted to be a successful businessman.
 The MyPillow was how he eventually achieved that success, but he had attempted many other business ventures prior to that.
 Lindell tried:

 * A carpet cleaning business
 * A lunch wagon business